John Holt (educator)

 John Caldwell Holt (April 14, 1923 – September 14, 1985) was an American author and educator, a proponent of homeschooling (specifically the unschooling approach), and a pioneer in youth rights theory.

 After a six-year stint teaching elementary school in the 1950s, Holt wrote the book How Children Fail (1964), which cataloged the problems he saw with the American school system.
 He followed it up with How Children Learn (1967).
-Both books were popular, and started Holt's career as a consultant to American schools.
-By the 1970s he decided he would try reforming the school system and began to advocate homeschooling, and later the form of homeschooling known as unschooling.
-He wrote a total of 11 books on the subject of schooling, as well as starting the newsletter Growing Without Schooling (GWS).
+Both books were popular, and they started Holt's career as a consultant to American schools.
+By the 1970s he decided he would try reforming the school system and began to advocate homeschooling and, later, the form of homeschooling known as unschooling.
+He wrote a total of 11 books on the subject of schooling as well as starting the newsletter Growing Without Schooling (GWS).

 Early life

-Holt was born on April 14, 1923 in New York City; he had two younger sisters.
-He attended Phillips Exeter Academy, then attended Yale University, graduating in 1943.
+Holt was born on April 14, 1923, in New York City; he had two younger sisters.
+He attended Phillips Exeter Academy, then attended Yale University, graduating in 1943 with a degree in Industrial Engineering.
 Directly after graduating he enlisted with the United States Navy, and served in World War II on the submarine USS Barbero.
 He was discharged in 1946, then joined the United World Federalists, an organization that promoted world peace through the formation of a single world government.
 He rose up the ranks of the organization, and served as the executive director of the group's New York State chapter when he left in 1952 due to frustration with the organization's lack of progress.